bigbio/pgatk/docs/pypgatk.rst

   		--exclude_consequences TEXT     Variants with these consequences will not be considered for translation (default: downstream_gene_variant, upstream_gene_variant, intergenic_variant, intron_variant, synonymous_variant)
         --skip_including_all_cds	By default any affected transcript that has a defined CDS will be translated, this option disables this features instead it only depends on the specified biotypes
-  		--include_biotypes TEXT	Translate affected transcripts that have one of these biotypes --include_consequences TEXT	Consider variants that have one of these consequences (default is all) --biotype_str TEXT	String used to identify gene/transcript biotype in the gtf file (default transcript_biotype).
+  		--include_biotypes TEXT	Translate affected transcripts that have one of these biotypes --include_consequences TEXT	Consider variants that have one of these consequences (default is all) (for the list of consequences see: <https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html>
+  		--biotype_str TEXT	String used to identify gene/transcript biotype in the gtf file (default transcript_biotype).
   		--ignore_filters	Enabling this option causes all variants to be parsed.
 By default only variants that have not failed any filters will be processed (FILTER field is PASS, None, .) or if the filters are subset of the accepted_filters (default is False)
   		--accepted_filters TEXT	Accepted filters for variant parsing
         -h, --helP		Show this message and exit.

-The file input of the tool ``--vcf_annotated_vcf`` is a VCF file that can be obtained with the data_downloader COMMAND, for instance.
-The ``gene_annotations_gtf`` file can be obtained with the data_downloader COMMAND, for instance.
+The file input of the tool ``--vcf_annotated_vcf`` is a VCF file that can be obtained with the ``ensembl-downloader`` COMMAND, for instance.
+The ``gene_annotations_gtf`` file can also be obtained with the ensembl_downloader COMMAND or it can be a user VCF file.
 The GTF file should match the one used for the variant annotation in VEP.
-The ``--input_fasta`` file contains the CDS and DNA sequences for all genes present in the GTF file.
-This file can be generated from the GTF file using the gffread tool.
+The ``--input_fasta`` file contains the ``CDS`` and DNA sequences for all genes present in the GTF file.
+This file can be generated from the GTF file using the ``gffread`` tool as follows:

 .. code-block:: bash
    :linenos: